duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/37_il_sim.md

 The number of samples logged are controlled by the `EPISODES` and `STEPS` parameters.
 Obviously, the bigger these numbers are, the more samples you get.

-As we are using Deep Learning here, the amount of data is crucial, but so it is the variety of the samples we see.
+As with all Deep Learning methods, the amount of data is crucial, but so is the variety of the samples we see.
-Remember, we are estimating a policy, so the better we capture the underlying distribution of the data, the more robust our policy is.
+Remember, we are estimating a policy, so the better we capture the underlying distribution of the data, the more robust our policy will be.

 ##  Training